hansemmanuel/gcp-k8s/README.md

 Verify if all GCP resources are deployed successfully

-Then verify ansible folder have correct inventory file 'k8s-cluster1-inventory'  get created by terraform. if all good, run the ansible play.
+Then verify ansible folder have correct inventory file 'k8s-cluster1-inventory'  get auto generated  by terraform. if all good, run the ansible play.
 Ansible role used to install kubernetes cluster is derived from here https://github.com/geerlingguy/ansible-role-kubernetes with minimal changes.
 So many modification can be done via vars as per the requirement.

 install the dependency